SAP/luigi/docs/general-settings.md

       });
 ```

 * **readUserSettings** if this function is implemented, the default mechanism will be overridden and you can choose a custom storage to read the user settings object.
 The function should return a promise.
-The resolve function get's the user settings object as parameter.
+The resolve function gets the user settings object as parameter.
 If an error appears, you have the possibility to close the user settings dialog by adding a `closeDialog` boolean flag to the error object to close it.
 In addition, you can implement a `message` to display the error on the browser console log.
 ```javascript
 readUserSettings: () => {